LLNL/shroud/docs/reference.rst

    Described in `Format Fields`_.

 fortran_generic
-    A dictionary of lists that define generic functions which will be created.
+    A list of dictionaries that define generic functions which will be created.
 This allows different types to be passed to the function.
-    This feature is provided by C which will promote arguments.
+    This feature is provided by the C language which will promote arguments.
+    However, Fortran requires that the exact type-kind-rank argument be passed.
     Each generic function will have a suffix which defaults to an underscore plus a sequence number.
-    This change be changed by adding *function_suffix* for a declaration.
+    This can be changed by adding *function_suffix* for a declaration.

 .. code-block:: yaml